statamic/v2-docs/content/collections/kb/clear-cache.md

 If that's not working for some reason, and you are using the File cache driver (if you don't know what that means, then you are), you can manually delete the contents of `local/storage/framework/cache`.
 This is where Laravel stores any cached items.
 Clear this folder out, and the cache is gone.

+You can also clear the cache from the Control Panel by going to any settings area and hitting save.